enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

 ``RadiativeTransferOpticallyThinH2`` (external)
     Set to 1 to include an optically-thin H_2 dissociating (Lyman-Werner) radiation field.
-This also causes the HM and H2II to be dissociated in an opticall thin fashion.
+This also causes the HM and H2II to be dissociated in an optically thin fashion.
     Only used if ``MultiSpecies`` > 1.
 If ``MultiSpecies`` > 1 and
     this option is off, the Lyman-Werner radiation field will be calculated with ray tracing.
 Default: 1.
-``RadiativeTransferOpticallyThinH2CharLength`` (external)
+``RadiativeTransferOpticallyThinFUV`` (external)
+    Set to 1 to include optically-thin FUV radiation field, analogous to the above.
+Default : 1 ``RadiativeTransferOpticallyThinIR`` (external)
+    Set to 1 to include optically-thin IR radiation field, analogous to the above.
+Default : 1 ``RadiativeTransferOpticallyThinH2CharLength`` (external)
     This parameter controls the length over which the Jeans length self shielding prescription is performed.
 The default value is 0.25 which means that the